Skip to content

 HiveMQ MQTT Client for Java

-Written by Clive Jevons
+by Clive Jevons

 The HiveMQ MQTT Client for Java was created in order to provide a fast, low-overhead, high-throughput and modern MQTT library for Java by building on modern frameworks like Netty for handling networking and RxJava, and for handling the asynchronous streaming of messages.
 It was created with backend applications in mind, but can be used in any Java based project.

-Why use HiveMQ MQTT Client for Java?
+Why Use HiveMQ MQTT Client for Java?

 HiveMQ MQTT Client for Java